An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: A map function for Markov chains with an absorbing state

 \subsection{A map function for an absorbing {random walk}}

-The adaptations of InfoMap in Section \ref{sec:scaledGrahExtension} are associated with Markov chains that do not have an absorbing state.
-They account for absorption through absorption-scaled graphs, which have associated absorbing random walks \cite{jacobsen2018generalized}.
-It is natural to ask if we can interpret map functions that are associated with these adaptations of InfoMap in terms of corresponding Markov chains that have an absorbing state.
-We answer this question by directly defining a map function {$L^{(a)}$, with $L^{(a)} = L(M,P_\delta)$ for $P_\delta = P_l(D_\delta, I, 1)$, for Markov chains with an absorbing state.} The map function $L(M,P_\delta)$ is associated with the adaptation in Algorithm \ref{alg:info_abs_partA}.
-We also show that the map function $L^{(a)}$ converges to the map function $L(M)$ that is associated with the Markov chain without absorption when the absorption rates approach $0$.
+It is natural to ask if one can interpret map functions that are associated with our adaptations of InfoMap in terms of corresponding Markov chains with an absorbing state. {We {take} a step towards answering this question by defining a map function $L^{(a)}$ for Markov chains with an absorbing state.
+The main results of this subsection are that (1) the map function $L^{(a)}$ is the map function that is associated with {our adaptations of InfoMap in Algorithm \ref{alg:info_abs_partA} with $H = I$} and that (2) the map function $L^{(a)}$ converges to the standard map function as the absorption rates approach $0$.}